-These girls were most likely the daughters of a white man and a native woman.
+These girls were most likely the daughters of a white man and a black woman.
 Cohabitation between white men and black domestic slaves was a frequent occurrence in Suriname.
-Their children were called ‘mulattos’ (mixed race).
+Their children were called ‘mulattos’.
 There were specific appellations for every shade of skin colour, and people were labelled as mulattos, mestizos, castizos, and poesties.
 In Surinamese society, a lighter skin colour conferred a higher status.